 Who we are...

 community, located in the city of Simi Valley, CA. The Association has been in existence since 1984 as a mutual-benefit, non-profit corporation.
-The planned urban development (PUD) was
+The planned urban development (PUD) was developed by Griffin

 What we offer...

-acres of lush and shaded greenbelt, a large swimming pool with Jacuzzi spa, and a cabana for use by the residents.
+Community has a Common Area, which features just under two acres of a lush, shaded greenbelt with walkways, a large swimming pool with Jacuzzi spa, and a cabana for use by the residents.

 What your assessments pay for...

 The monthly assessments (dues) pay for the utilities (water, lighting, and heating) and maintenance of the